apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 The `options` argument may be omitted completely.
 If `options.permissions` is set to false, permissions checks are bypassed.

+If no callback is supplied, a promise is returned.
 ### docAfterDenormalizePermissions(*req*, *page*, *options*, *callback*) *[api]*
 This method pushes a page's permissions to its subpages selectively based on whether the applyToSubpages choice was selected for each one.
 It also copies